jchenhsch/Mask_classification/README.md

 ### data

 #### raw_data (dataset 1 contains around 1000 images with mixed labels )

-1.full_annotations: contains whole datasets images’ labels and binding boxes for faces information in XML files 2.full_images: contains images with both masked and unmasked 3.test annotations: the subset of full_annotations to generate xml_df image data frame in the xml_parsing.py for testing the image classifier trained
+##### full_annotations:contains whole datasets images’ labels and binding boxes for faces information in XML files
+##### full_images: contains images with both masked and unmasked
+##### test annotations: the subset of full_annotations to generate xml_df image data frame in the xml_parsing.py for testing the image classifier trained
-4.test images: the subset of full_images to generate xml_df image data frame in the xml_parsing.py for testing the image classifier trained
+##### test images: the subset of full_images to generate xml_df image data frame in the xml_parsing.py for testing the image classifier trained

 #### stratified_data (dataset 2 that contains around 7000 images with distinct labels)